Dimm-ddr/loudlyproud/docs/testing-task-2-unit.md

 ## Objective

 Create test setup files, helper utilities, and unit test files for pagination, sorting, and DOM guards.
-This task only creates files - no test execution.

-## Important Note

-⚠️ **This task runs in an isolated VM environment**.
-Do NOT run `pnpm install` or `pnpm run test:unit`.
-Only create files.
-Tests will be run later during verification.

 ## What You'll Create